hirrolot/datatype99/README.md

 }
 ```

 `of` gives you variables called _bindings_: `x`, `lhs`, or `rhs`.
-The bindings of `Node` are invisible when matching a leaf and vice versa, so a compiler will emit an error message if you access components of a tagged union inappropriately.
-It is worth noting that bindings have pointer types, so in order to obtain a value, you must dereference them: `return *x;`.
+The bindings of `Node` are invisible after `of(Leaf, x)` and vice versa, so a compiler will emit an error message if you access them inappropriately.
+It is worth noting that bindings have pointer types to allow higher flexibility; for example, you can mutate them if you wish.
+In order to obtain a value, you must dereference them: `return *x;`.

 The last thing unmentioned is how you construct variants.
 Internally, Datatype99 generates `inline static` functions called _value constructors_; you can use them as follows: